I Have Been Admitted

 - Half-time enrollment for a graduate student is a minimum of 5 units of coursework numbered 500 through 999.

 Please contact your graduate program for assistance in selecting your classes.
-You should also consult the Graduate Bulletin for a full listing of classes required by your program of study.
+You should also consult the University Catalog for a full listing of classes required by your program of study.

 SDSU is committed to offering advanced student programs of the highest quality with a wide range of faculty expertise, research opportunities, and academic support services.

 New Graduate Student Orientation is offered the summer before graduate students begin their program at SDSU for the fall 2022 semester and is optional.